muroon/GrpcTestSample/unity-environment/README.md

 ## Description

-This is a sample whchi use grpc in Unity.
+This is a sample which use grpc in Unity.

 ## Included